kasunSomadasa/MovieApp_Rxjava/README.md

 - [Retrofit](https://github.com/square/retrofit) - Used for REST api communication.
 - [OkHttp](https://square.github.io/okhttp/) - HTTP client that's efficient by default: HTTP/2 support allows all requests to the same host to share a socket
 - [Glide](https://bumptech.github.io/glide/) - Glide is a fast and efficient image loading library for Android
-- [Junit](https://developer.android.com/training/testing/local-tests) - Used as a unit testing framework
-- [Truth](https://truth.dev/) - Fluent assertions for Java and Android